verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] Do you smile like this for everyone or is it just me?
 - [ ] You wouldn't be against this idea, will you?
 - [ ] Subscribe for free or upgrade to tell me I’m wrong about everything 🙃
+- [ ] the machinery of power always, always eats its operators.